asanmateu/asanmateu/README.md

 ---

-I'm an AI Software Engineer specializing in Python 🐍
+I'm a Software Engineer specializing in Python 🐍

 In my **current position** at [Kertos](https://kertos.io/), I implement full-stack scalable AI-powered features within a start-up product that automates data privacy and information security compliance operations.